Is the stress hormone making you fat and hurting your heart?

 - Interfere with your thyroid

-Eliz Greene works with busy women who want to improve their heart health so they can live longer, feel better, and stress less.
+Eliz Greene works busy people to improve heart health, so they can work well, feel better, and stress less.

-She is the author of the Busy Woman’s Guide to a Healthy Heart and 3 other books on wellness.
-She writes one of the top 50 health and wellness blogs and is a sought-after women’s wellness speaker.
-Find out about her women’s wellness programs, workplace wellness programs and programs for healthcare professionals at EmbraceYourHeart.com
+She is a heart attack survivor and the author of the Busy Woman’s Guide to a Healthy Heart as well as 3 other books on wellness.
+She writes one of the top 50 health and wellness blogs and is a sought-after heart health, stress management, & wellness speaker.

 If you are planning a women’s wellness program, workplace wellness program or programs for healthcare professionals check out EmbraceYourHeart.com to see if Eliz would be a good fit with your organization.